Philadelphia Housing Market: Trends & Prices

 In this somewhat competitive market, some homes receive multiple offers.
 Homes can sell for about 2% below list price.

-Buyers have discovered Bella Vista over the past year.
-The average home stays on the market for 30 days, compared with 79 days a year before.
+Buyers will find prices here down slightly over the past year.
+The average home stays on the market for 53 days, less time than in Philadelphia as a whole.

 Median Sale Price